Metadata is simply, information about data. In HTML documents, the

 This tag is used to add copyright information to your page.

-Search engines sometimes choose to use description to show them with the results of searches.
-Having a description will help your users have a better understanding about the page so they would be more likely to click on your link.
+Search engines sometimes choose to use descriptions to show them the results of searches.
+Having a description will help your users have a better understanding of the page so they would be more likely to click on your link.

 Keywords tell the web crawler what the main focus is of the document.
 It can be used by search engines, although many search engines stopped using keywords with regard to indexing your pages.

-Fore more detailed information about meta and additional attributes, please vist W3.org's page concerning this topic.
+For more detailed information about meta and additional attributes, please visit W3.org’s page concerning this topic.